International Tax Investigation

-Criminal Tax Investigations
+IRS Offshore Criminal Tax

 Unlike a civil tax audit in which the only issue a taxpayer has to worry about is whether he or she will be assessed any taxes, penalties, and/or interest…a criminal tax investigation can result in money, fines, and imprisonment.